 Are you passionate about playing sports?
 If so, we can understand how you may feel anxious about starting orthodontic treatment.
 The good news is that you can continue being an athlete, even while wearing traditional metal braces.
 Our orthodontists in Fort Wayne, IN, and surrounding areas can create a custom mouth guard for you to wear to protect your smile.

 Do you play a contact sport, such as hockey or football?
-If so, it’s important that you ask our orthodontists about your options for a sports mouth guard.
+If so, it’s important that you ask our orthodontists about your options for a .
 An orthodontic mouth guard is a little bit bigger than your typical mouth guard to allow room for your metal braces.
 It also gives your smile and dental braces the ultimate protection in the event you get hit in the face.

 A conventional sports mouth guard is made out of hard plastic.
 While this would normally protect your smile, it can actually do more harm than good if you have traditional metal braces.